thanos-io/thanos/docs/components/receive.md

                                  details:
                                  https://thanos.io/storage.md/#configuration
       --tsdb.retention=15d       How long to retain raw samples on local storage.
-0d - disables this retention
+0d - disables this retention.
       --receive.hashrings-file=<path>
                                  Path to file that contains the hashring configuration.